Seppli11/ZHAW-Summary/summaries/23FS/ITS/Secure Communication/TLS.md

 ![image-20230424102542942](res/TLS/image-20230424102542942.png)

 The payload can be a handshake package, an alert package or a change cipher spec.
+TLS 1.3 says it is actually TLS 1.2 to prevent old firewalls to block it.
+The version field is ignored when using TLS 1.3

 ## TLS Handshake